 Dr. Albrecht Schnabel, Head of Asia-Pacific Unit

-DCAF and the Global Health Centre of the Graduate Institute of International and Development Studies (GHC) collaborated on a joint project to assess the engagement of the security sector in the prevention and management of global health crises.
-The project, initiated in late 2014, was triggered by the Ebola epidemic in West Africa, which remained DCAF's main focus and source of lessons to be learned during the different project phases.
-It resulted, amongst others, in the release of the book mentioned below.
+DCAF and the Global Health Centre of the Graduate Institute of International and Development Studies (GHC) collaborated on a joint project to assess the engagement of the security sector in the prevention and management of global health crises after the 2014 Ebola epidemic in West Africa.
+The project included workshops, roundtables, and several meetings with multilateral organizations.

 The outbreak had serious implications for human security and development, heightening concern about political stability in countries that had been severely affected by civil war.
 Initial attempts to contain the epidemic were delayed, disorganised and inadequate.
 The crisis highlighted the need to build preparedness and more effective response mechanisms to prevent and manage future health crises, avoid human suffering and maintain security and stability.
 Security sectors, along with international security providers, can play an invaluable role if properly prepared, mandated, and integrated into multiagency mitigation strategies.

 Security sector responses to Covid-19 in the Asia-Pacific region: reflections on an ongoing health crisis

 The Covid-19 pandemic has reshaped the functioning of societies and states around the entire world in ways few deemed possible even days before its onset.
 This book focuses on the roles performed by national security sectors.
 Few regions saw such a differentiated and multifaceted approach as the Asia-Pacific, the world’s most populous region.
 This book’s contents should serve as an important source of learning for both its successes and its failures.

 It combines lessons and experiences of security sector experts from countries of South Asia, Southeast Asia and East Asia in an attempt to provide such a resource.